 All kayakers should have a consistent roll and be competent in reading whitewater on the run.
 June levels are pushy, and the upper end of the Middle Fork is non-stop Class III-IV+ at high flows.
 July and August offer Class III+ water on both rivers.

-CLASS III-IV Experience is a MUST whether your are paddling your own kayak or whitewater canoe, or whether you choose to paddle one from our fleet (no additional charge).
-ALL GUESTS PADDLING WITH US IN THE MONTH OF JUNE WILL NEED TO BE COMFORTABLE IN CLASS IV WHITEWATER, HAVE A VERY PROFICIENT ROLL AND SHOULD BE COMFORTABLE ON FAST MOVING HIGH WATER FLOWS.
+CLASS III-IV experience is a MUST, whether you are paddling your own kayak or whitewater canoe, or whether you choose to paddle one from our fleet (no additional charge).
+ALL GUESTS PADDLING WITH US IN THE MONTH OF JUNE WILL NEED TO BE COMFORTABLE IN CLASS IV WHITEWATER, HAVE A VERY PROFICIENT ROLL, AND BE COMFORTABLE ON FAST MOVING, HIGH WATER FLOWS.

-We encourage you to call us to discuss water levels and your personal abilities based around the time of year you may be looking to paddle with us.
+We encourage you to call us to discuss water levels and your personal abilities based on the time of year you may be looking to paddle with us.

 All kayakers and canoeists should realize that the Middle Fork is a fairly technical river, chock full of rocks.
 Many of the rapids are long and scouting is usually done from the boat.
 On the other hand, the Main Salmon is a deep-water river with few exposed rocks.
 Its rapids are more of the “drop-pool” variety, making it a more forgiving river.

 Please note that if you are kayaking or canoeing with us on a Middle Fork trip where water levels or conditions necessitate an Indian Creek launch, we will need to work with you to find a plan to get your boats in, and there may be additional fees of $100/ per kayak per flight if backcountry flights are required for your boats.
 Unfortunately, we cannot fly canoes in, due to airplane capacity.

 For proficient kayakers and canoeists, CANYONS has a variety of hard shell boats to choose from, at no additional cost.
-Reserve in advance.
-Scroll down to check out our fleet of HARD SHELL CHOICES.
-Kayakers and canoeists will need to bring their own personal gear including: helmet, PFD, spray skirt, paddle, sponge or bailer, throw bag and optional rescue equipment.
-Dry top or paddle jacket and synthetic sweater are usually all you need for warmth during July and August.
+You will need to reserve in advance.
+Scroll down to check out our fleet of HARDSHELL CHOICES.
+Kayakers and canoeists will need to bring their own personal gear including helmet, PFD, spray skirt, paddle, sponge or bailer, throw bag and optional rescue equipment.
+Dry top or paddle jacket and synthetic sweater or wool, are usually all you need for warmth during July and August.
 We recommend that you bring dry tops or dry-suits for June trips.
 CANYONS provides a spare paddle for the group.
-Our kayaks are equipped with stern air bags, adjustable hip pads, and adjustable foot braces.
-Knee pads are glued down, and airbags.
+Our kayaks are equipped with stern airbags, adjustable hip pads, and adjustable foot braces.
+Our Canoes have knee pads that are glued down, and airbags.
 We bring along spray adhesive and minicell foam for custom outfitting if needed.